VU-Programming/OOFP-snake/Readme.md

 ## Assignments

-There are 2 assignments for snake:
+There are 2 assignments for tetris:
 ### 3.1 Basic Tetris

 Implement the basics of tetris: piece rotation and movement.